chef-boneyard/chef-rfc/rfc0001-resource-guard.md

     end
 ```

-## Anonymous guard formal description
+## Anonymous resource formal description

-Anonymous guards' impact on the Chef DSL can be summarized as follows:
+Anonymous resources' impact on the Chef DSL can be summarized as follows:

 * Within a block passed as an argument to a guard, a resource block may be specified using a syntax similar to that used to specify a resource within a recipe
 * Such resource blocks may not specify an identifier